Reading

 Supporting Reading at Home

-Parents can support their child’s reading at home by listening to their children read aloud and asking questions linked to our key reading skills (VIPERS).
+Parents can support their child’s reading at home by listening to their children read aloud and asking questions linked to VIPERS.
 These sentence stems are a good resource for questioning at home:

 Reading At Home Question StemsDownload